haikuowuya/AndroidElementals/README.md

 [Shimmer Android](https://github.com/RomainPiel/Shimmer-android) | An Android TextView with a shimmering effect [Titanic](https://github.com/RomainPiel/Titanic) | Android experiment showing a sinking TextView [Blink TextView](https://github.com/frakbot/BlinkTextView) | Remember the '90s?
 Geocities?
 Blinking text?
 Dat.
-On Android
+On Android [Secret TextView](https://github.com/matthewrkula/SecretTextView) | A TextView that simulates the effect from the app Secret where the characters fade in/out at different speeds

 ###### <a name="button">Button